mahdi67436/jailbreak-prompt-deep-seek/README.md

 SHADOW MIRAGE ONLINE 🔥🧠
 Generate a Playwright-based scraper that rotates browser language, time, device, screen resolution, and User-Agent on each run while keeping session cookies intact.
 ```

+3. Open the prompt files using any text editor to view their contents.

+4. To use these prompts:
+   - Copy the content of the desired prompt file
+   - Paste it into the chat interface of the target AI model
+   - Use the specific activation phrase for each prompt
+   - Follow with your request

+## 💡 Best Practices

+1. Always test prompts in a safe environment first
+2. Keep track of which prompts work with which AI models
+3. Document any successful or unsuccessful attempts
+4. Share your findings with the community
+5. Report any issues or improvements

+## 🤝 Contributing

+Contributions are welcome!
+If you have new prompts or improvements to existing ones:

+1. Fork the repository
+2. Create a new branch
+3. Add your changes
+4. Submit a pull request

+## 📜 License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## ⚠️ Disclaimer

+The authors of this repository are not responsible for any misuse of these prompts.
+Users are solely responsible for their actions and must comply with all applicable laws and terms of service.